ahferriz/mediamonks-challenge/README.md

 ## CI

-Added CI tests with GitHub Actions to create an image and run all necessary tests.
+Added CI workflow with GitHub Actions to create an image and run all necessary tests after a push on the repository.

+## CD

+Added CD workflow with GitHub Actions to deploy the code to production on AWS when CI workflow completes successfully.
+In this specific case, the deployment is done directly with SSH as I have the free tier for EC2, but it can also be deployed to Elastic Beanstalk, ECR, ECS or many other ways.